ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ## Function - Data Table Utils: Get Rows
 Function that returns the full unsorted list of JSON objects which contain all information regarding each row found, if no searching/sorting criteria were provided.

-An example playbook exist for searching the example datatable based on an artifact value.
+An example playbook exists for searching the example datatable based on an artifact value.

 ![Alt text](doc/screenshots/get_rows.png)